jvrc/tutorials/html-ja/_sources/basics/howto-exec-simulation.txt

 Save a project
 --------------

 After running simulation, let's save the project.
-Choose "Save as" menu in "File" menu and name the project file.
+Choose "Save Project As" menu in "File" menu and name the project file.

 A sample project used in this tutorial
 --------------------------------------